codedoneright-eu/debian-deployment-helper/README.md

-Debian Deployment Helper for GNU/Linux Debian 11 (Buster)
+Debian Deployment Helper for GNU/Linux Debian 11
 =========================================================
 This is a bash script that streamlines the deployment of a fresh GNU/Linux Debian 11.
 The assumption is that the user installed a netinst version without